Buy gold with no minimum investment.

 Keeping your gold at home is tempting because it gives you direct control and immediate access.
 You can see and touch your investment whenever you want.
 However, this convenience comes with significant risks.
 Standard home insurance policies typically don't cover the full value of precious metals, so you would need to purchase an additional rider or a separate policy.
 Storing gold at home also makes you a potential target for theft.
 If you choose this route, invest in a high-quality, fireproof safe that is professionally installed and bolted to the floor.
 Discretion is also key—be very careful about who you tell about your at-home gold stash.

-Using a Bank Safety Deposit Box
+Should You Use a Bank Safety Deposit Box?

 A bank safety deposit box is a popular middle-ground for storing gold.
 It offers a higher level of security than your home, thanks to the bank's vaults, cameras, and access protocols.
 This option keeps your gold out of your house while still being relatively accessible during banking hours.
 One common misconception, however, is that the contents are insured by the bank or the FDIC.
 They are not.
 You are responsible for insuring the contents of your safety deposit box yourself.
 It’s a secure location, but you’ll need to arrange for your own private insurance policy to fully protect your assets.

-Choosing a Professional Storage Facility
+When to Choose a Professional Storage Facility

 For the highest level of security, a professional, third-party depository is the best choice.
 These facilities, also known as private vaults, are purpose-built to store precious metals.
 They offer features like armed guards, 24/7 surveillance, and climate-controlled environments.
 A major advantage is that your holdings are typically fully insured against theft, damage, and loss, with the cost of insurance often included in the storage fee.
 The main trade-offs are the annual storage fees and the fact that accessing your gold isn't as simple as stopping by your local bank.
 You can learn more about different ways to hold and manage precious metals.